 Labor is strenuous on both the mother’s and baby’s bodies.
 OB-GYNs, nurses, and all other medical professionals must be prepared to treat any possible labor and delivery complications that arise in the process.
-However, maternal complications can also sometimes come after birth.
-One of those complications is uterine atony.
+However, maternal complications like uterine atony can sometimes happen after the baby is already born.

 Free Legal Consultation